-The newest Girl Scout Cookie is the S’mores, crispy graham cookie double dipped in marshmallow cream icing and finished with a coat of milk chocolate.
+Finally is the S’mores, a crispy graham cookie double dipped in marshmallow cream icing and finished with a coat of milk chocolate.
 It’s like the s’mores made over an open fire, just without any of the mess!

 When it comes to pairing beer with this cookie, you can have a lot of fun.
 A fruity Lambic beer goes surprisingly well with the vanilla marshmallow and malty graham cracker, very pie like in my opinion!
 These other beer styles will pair fabulously with this cookie:

 - Fruit Lambic

 What Are Your Favorite Girl Scout Cookie and Beer Pairings?

 What do you think?
 Now it’s your turn, comment below and let me know what Girl Scout Cookie you’d like to pair with your favorite beer!

 Really, this is a lighthearted guide to pairing a childhood treat with my grownup passion.
 I think there are probably dozens of beer and Girl Scout Cookie pairings, and while I’m sharing my favorites, I’d love to here yours in the comments!